StudioMastro/Class-Action/README.md

 ## License

+Class Action is proprietary software, © 2024 Alessandro Mastrogiacomo.
+All rights reserved.

-This project is licensed under the terms specified in the `package.json` file.
+This plugin is licensed, not sold, and is subject to the terms specified in the [LICENSE.md](LICENSE.md) file.
+Commercial and non-commercial use is permitted under the terms of the license.

+### Contributing

+We welcome contributions from the community!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and sign our Contributor License Agreement before submitting any contributions.

+For questions about licensing or contributions, please contact: [contact email]

 ## Version History